 Internationally, death by poison is relatively flat but if we look at the top 5 we get Russia, United States, Ukraine, Kazakhstan and Belarus.

-Doing some research on the Russian Federation, it would appear the majority of the poison deaths are due to alcoholism.
-There is one thing i noted from Russia’s death patterns, they all appear to follow the same general patterns.
-I looked for historical events happening in Russia when the graph starts to change direction i found these major occurrences:
+Doing some research on the Russian Federation, it would appear the majority of these poison deaths are due to alcoholism.
+There is one thing I noted from Russia’s death patterns, they all appear to follow the same general trend.
+When I looked at historical events in Russia as the graph starts to change direction, I found these major occurrences:

 1985 - Mikhail Gorbachev increased controls on alcohol in 1985 (alcohol deaths decrease)